 As you can see, I selected the source disk which has a 931.5 GB capacity which is One Terabyte in Windows language.
-If you are curious why that is, find out here.

 The next step was to select the destination disk.
 The obvious choice being the one with the 698.6 GB capacity (750 Gigabytes).
 Clicking next showed the following summary of the cloning task.
 Notice how True Image automatically resized the partitions to accommodate the smaller drive.